Running an Industrial Site

 - An absence of business plans, interpretation and marketing strategies

 - Few opportunities for networking, capacity building and the sharing of best practice

-You can download a copy of the report, 'Sustaining England's Industrial Heritage: A future for preserved industrial sites', from the bottom of this page.
+The report, 'Sustaining England's Industrial Heritage: A future for preserved industrial sites', is linked to at the bottom of this page.

 Industrial support officer

-In response to some of these concerns and to help build capacity within the sector Historic England part-funded a support officer as part of its 2011 Industrial Heritage at Risk Project.
+In response to some of these concerns and to help build capacity within the sector Historic England has part-funded an Industrial Heritage Support Officer since 2011.